 1. Personal information: name, email, institution affiliation, and a

-2. An indication that you, or your nominee, has attended at least one
+2. An indication that your nominee has attended at least one OR in the

 3. Statement of interest, e.g. why the nominee wants to join the

 4. Statement of qualifications, e.g. what specific experiences the